-Michael is married to Sarah Vine, who is a leader writer at The Times, and they have one daughter, Beatrice, and a son, William, who was born at Frimley Park Hospital in November 2004.
+Michael is married to Sarah Vine, who is a columnist at The Daily Mail, and they have one daughter, Beatrice, and a son, William, who was born at Frimley Park Hospital in November 2004.

 Michael's parents live in Aberdeen.
 His father ran a fish-processing business and his mother was a lab assistant at Aberdeen University before working at Aberdeen School for the Deaf.
 Sarah's mother was brought up in Farnborough and Sarah's father was brought up in Farnham.

 Michael has been a journalist since he left university, working for local and national newspapers, radio and TV.
 He has reported on issues as diverse as EU corruption in Brussels and the threat to small businesses from red tape as well as championing the victims of crime.

 At The Times, Michael worked closely with Frances Lawrence, widow of the murdered headmaster Philip Lawrence, to fight street crime and its causes.
 Frances's campaign succeeded in establishing an award scheme for good citizenship among the young and influencing legislation to ban combat knives.